-*EPA 14 is included as a pilot and can be assessed as deemed appropriate by the learner or preceptor.
+*EPA 14 can be assessed as deemed appropriate by the learner or preceptor.

-The course includes 12 weeks to be completed after core clerkship.
+The course includes 12 weeks to be completed after MED 8710 Core Experiences.
 Minimum 2 week duration per elective.
 Can be completed locally, nationally or internationally on approval by the UGME office.

 As outlined in the AFMC Student Electives Diversification Policy, learner elective opportunities cannot exceed a maximum of eight weeks in any single entry-level discipline.
 An entry-level discipline is an Entry Route in the PGY-1 (R1) match.
 Each of these entry-level disciplines leads to specialty certification with either the RCPSC or the CCFP.
 Electives in subspecialties that are part of a PGY-3 (R3) match (such as the subspecialties in Internal Medicine and Pediatrics) are counted as separate disciplines.
 As such, electives in these subspecialties do not count towards the 8-week maximum in the general specialty.

 To be set by the learner specific to a discipline of choice and specific to EPAs of choice to ensure further individual development.
 For research electives, a learner may additionally choose non-EPA based objectives based on their individual research project.
 Specific objectives or EPA's may be specified at the discretion of the Phase 4 Management Team in specific cases based on a particular learner's performance in MED 8710: Core Experiences.